blazingkin/blz-ospl/README.md

 Getting Started
 ====

-Directions for installing the language are available on the [wiki page](https://github.com/blazingkin/blz-ospl/wiki/Installation)
+Directions for installing the language are available on the [Docs Site](https://docs.blazingk.in/installation/)

 Example Code